UniTime/unitime-doc/batch-student-solver-dashboard.md

 The page shows up to two tabs - Enrollments with detailed information about courses and classes, Students with enrollment information ordered by students.
 Keep in mind that the table reflects the restrictions entered in the Filter.
 See the description for each of them below.

+### Sorting
+Each of the tables can be sorted by various columns.
+To do so, click the **More** button and explore the **Sort By** option.
+To reverse the order of the table, click on the same **Sort By** option for the second time.

+### Show/Hide Columns
+It is possible to hide/show certain columns.
+To do so, click the **More** button and explore the **Columns** option.
+Columns that are available, but not visible are prefixed by ☐ icon, columns that are visible are prefixed by ☑ icon.
+Selecting a column will change the status from shown to hidden and back.

 ### Enrollments

 * A column with clickable plus signs that enable unfolding of a course into lines with individual classes